showmik/furigana-tool/README.md

 **Furigana Tool** automates the process of writing HTML code for Furigana with *[ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby)* syntax.
 It uses a modified version of the **[Gem](https://github.com/helephant/Gem)** library and adds a User Interface to it.

-This tool was intended to be used along with the **[HTML Table Generator](https://github.com/showmik/html-table-generator)** for one of my projects.
+This tool was designed to work in conjunction with the **[HTML Table Generator](https://github.com/showmik/html-table-generator)** which I created for another project.

 ## The Ruby Syntax

 > "A ruby annotation is a small extra text, attached to the main text to indicate the pronunciation or meaning of the corresponding characters.
 This kind of annotation is often used in Japanese publications." — W3Schools

-For example, let's consider the word *Furigana*:
+Consider the word *Furigana* as an example:

 <img src="Docs/Fu_ri_ga_na_Furigana_Example.png" width="200" alt="Furigana"/>